SenseNet/sncom-resources/_drafts/2018-02-27-complex-patch.md

 The content file structure will be imported under the *Root* content when we import our own content files at the end of a patch.

 > Not all future patches will contain these copy/import steps - only when there was an API change that makes this necessary.
-If you think that a certain patch lacks these steps, or you encounter an error that cannot be handled this way, please contact us. **Modifying the manifest file inside the patch** is of course also possible, but please do that only if you absolutely know what you are doing.
+If you think that a certain patch lacks these steps, or you encounter an error that cannot be handled this way, please contact us. **Modifying the manifest file inside the patch** is of course also possible, but please do that only if you are absolutely sure what you are doing.

 ## Execute the update package